-“Notice of Publicly Available Information” shall mean an irrevocable notice delivered by the Buyer to the Seller that confirms the occurrence of a Bankruptcy Event described in a Bankruptcy Event Notice with Publicly Available Information.
-The notice must contain a description in reasonable detail of the facts asserted.
+“Notice of Publicly Available Information” shall mean an irrevocable notice delivered by the Buyer to the Seller that confirms in reasonable detail the occurrence of a Bankruptcy Event described in a Bankruptcy Event Notice with Publicly Available Information.
 If a Bankruptcy Event Notice confirms the existence or occurrence of a Bankruptcy Event with Publicly Available Information, such notice will also be deemed to be a Notice of Publicly Available Information.

 “Payment Date” shall mean each of the Buyer Payment Date or the Seller Payment Date or both such dates as the context may require.

-“Publicly Available Information” shall mean information that reasonably confirms any of the assertions made in a Bankruptcy Event Notice and that has been published in or on not less than two of the following news sources (and any of their successor news sources): Bloomberg Service, Dow Jones Telerate Service, Reuter Monitor Money Rates Services, Dow Jones News Wire, Wall Street Journal, New York Times, Financial Times.
+“Publicly Available Information” shall mean information that reasonably confirms any of the assertions made in a Bankruptcy Event Notice and that has been published in or on (a) not less than two of the following news sources (and any of their successor news sources): Bloomberg Service, Dow Jones Telerate Service, Reuter Monitor Money Rates Services, Dow Jones News Wire, Wall Street Journal, New York Times, Financial Times, Canada News Wire, Globe and Mail (Canada) and National Post (Canada) [or (b) any official gazette or bulletin published or maintained by the government or a governmental agency or court agency of the country in which the Reference Entity is incorporated or organised].
 If the Buyer or any of its Affiliates is cited by any such news source as the sole source for such information, then such information shall not be deemed to be Publicly Available Information.

-“Reference Entity” shall mean the entity in respect of which the Credit Product is being bought and sold.
+“Reference Entity” shall mean the entity in respect of which the Credit Product is being bought and sold as set out on this website and recorded in Enron’s electronic records in respect of a Transaction.

+“Scheduled Termination Date” shall mean in respect of a Transaction midnight on the scheduled termination date set out on this website and recorded in Enron’s electronic records in respect of a Transaction.

-“Seller” shall mean the Seller of the Credit Product.
+“Seller” shall mean the Seller of the Credit Product as set out on this website and recorded in Enron’s electronic records in respect of a Transaction.

-“Seller Payment” shall mean the amount to be paid by the Seller in accordance with the terms of the GTC on the occurrence of a Bankruptcy Event.
+“Seller Payment” shall mean the amount to be paid by the Seller in accordance with the terms of the GTC on the occurrence of a Bankruptcy Event as set out on this website and recorded in Enron’s electronic records in respect of a Transaction.

-“Seller Payment Date” shall mean the date falling five Business Days after the date on which the Buyer delivers to the Seller a Bankruptcy Event Notice and a Notice of Publicly Available Information.
+“Seller Payment Date” shall mean the date falling five Business Days after the date on which the Buyer delivers to the Seller a valid Bankruptcy Event Notice and a Notice of Publicly Available Information.

 “Tax” shall mean any present or future tax, levy, impost, duty, charge, assessment or fee of any nature (including any increase in the rate thereof and any interest, penalties and additions thereto) that is imposed by any government or other taxing authority in respect of any payment made under the relevant Transaction, other than a stamp, registration, documentation or similar tax.

-“Trade Date” shall mean the date the parties enter into a Transaction.
+“Trade Date” shall mean the date the parties enter into a Transaction as set out on this website and recorded in Enron’s electronic records in respect of the Transaction.

+References in this GTC to times are to the times set out in Paragraph 3 of the Schedule to this GTC.

 SCHEDULE

-Meaning of Bankruptcy Event

-Part A: Canadian Reference Entity
+Amendments to the GTC

+Governing law and jurisdiction